appanp/supply-chain-fundas/supply_chain_terminology.md

 **Barcode**: Barcode is used to encode data in a format which can be easily scanned by scanner for automation.
 In a warehouse, it is used to identify things and locations.

 **Barcode Symbology**: It refers to the sandards used to encode data in a barcode.
 There are two main types: 1D and 2D.
-A short list of the barcode standards are listed below, For more info, refer to [this link](https://www.zebra.com/ap/en/resource-library/faq/what-is-barcode-symbology.html) and [this link](https://www.scandit.com/resources/guides/types-of-barcodes-choosing-the-right-barcode/ "Types of barcodes - choosing the right barcode")
+A short list of the barcode standards are listed below, For more info, refer to [this link](https://www.zebra.com/ap/en/resource-library/faq/what-is-barcode-symbology.html).

+**Barcode Symbology Standards**: There are around 30 barcode symbology types currently in use, but some are used much more often than others.
+Some of the  most common types are listed below.
+For more info, refer to [this link](https://www.scandit.com/resources/guides/types-of-barcodes-choosing-the-right-barcode/ "Types of barcodes - choosing the right barcode")
-**Barcode Symbology Standards**: C128, Code 3 of 9, 205?
-(TODO correct this)
+- UPC barcodes are used to label and scan consumer goods at points of sale around the world – mainly in the United States.
+- EAN barcodes are also used to label consumer goods worldwide for point-of-sale scanning, primarily in Europe.
+They look very similar to UPC codes, and the main distinction is their geographical application.
+While EAN-13 (comprising 13 digits) is the default form factor, you’ll find EAN-8 (covering eight digits) barcodes on products where space is limited, like small candies.
+- Code 39 barcodes (or Code 3 of 9) are used to label goods across many industries and are often found in the automotive industry and the U.S. Department of Defense.
+It enables the use of both digits and characters, and its name originates in the fact that it could only encode 39 characters – though in its most recent version, the character set has been increased to 43.
+It’s similar to, but not as compact as, the Code 128 barcode.
+- GS1 DataBar barcodes (formerly known as Reduced Space Symbology) are used by retail outlets to identify consumer coupons, produce and perishables, as well as small objects in the healthcare industry.
+They are more compact than typical consumer-facing barcodes.
+GS1 DataBar was introduced in 2001 and has become the mandated barcode type for retail coupons in the U.S.
+- PDF417 codes are used for applications that require the storage of huge amounts of data, such as photographs, fingerprints and signatures.
+They can hold over 1.1 kilobytes of machine-readable data, making them much more powerful than other 2D barcodes.
+Like QR codes, PDF417 barcodes are public domain and free to use.

 **Batch Picking**: This is one type of Picking operation.
 Batch picking involves a worker moving through the warehouse collecting goods for several orders at once.
+For more info, refer to [this link](https://www.mecalux.com/blog/batch-picking-definition).

 **Cart Staging**: These are intermediate areas in the picking area where the carts are kept temporarily to be moved to another place.
 Refer to [this link](https://www.tractonomy.com/kit-carts-to-assembly-lines/) on Autonomous Towing Robots (ATRs) help in moving the carts between the picking/staging area and the shipping area.